 Is anyone else feeling weighted down by tiredness?
-If you're still feeling the after-effects of a sleep-deprived few days, fret not, there are things you can do to get your sleeping patterns back on track.
+During Covid-19, this isn't surprising.
+If you're still feeling the after-effects of a sleep-deprived few days (or weeks), there are things you can do to get your sleeping patterns back on track

 A multitude of research has shown that adults, on average, only get around five to six hours per night, when we should be getting eight to nine, so we're all essentially walking around in a sleep-deprived state, building up what's known as a "sleep debt" — the difference between sleep you need versus how much sleep you're actually getting.

-So, if you're aiming for seven hours per night and only get six, you've built up five hours of "debt" by Friday and hence the feelings of weariness.
+So, if you're aiming for seven hours per night and only get six, you've built up five hours of "debt" by Friday, hence the feeling of weariness.
 However, while it's important to always try to keep a regular sleep rhythm, there are ways to make up for the hours you didn't get according to various researchers.